blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       user, but if this option is set, it will drop privileges to this user during startup.
 It is recommended to set this option to an unprivileged user.

+   .. attr:: zone

+      The zone where the finger gateway is located.
+This is only needed for live log streaming if the zuul deployment is spread over multiple zones without the ability to directly connect to all executors from zuul-web.
+See :attr:`executor.zone` for further information.

 Operation
 ~~~~~~~~~